-Two Part Gluing Method: PVC adhesive along with Cyanoacrylate (super glue) and activator as a "clamp"
+• Two Part Gluing Method: PVC adhesive along with Cyanoacrylate (super glue) and activator as a

-can be used.
-However, Cyanoacrylate (super glue) is insufficient to use a They must be used in conjunction with PVC cement.
-(2P10 is only an example of a Cyanoacrylate/Activator system.
+"clamp" can be used.
+However, these glues are not sufficient to use alone.
+They must be used in conjunction with PVC cement.
+(2P10 is an only an example of a Cyanoacrylate/Act ivator system.
 There are others.)